 On April 26, 2023, the Company completed its sale of a total of 9,735,731 Shares, at a purchase price of \$0.946 per Share, and 22,000,000 Pre-Funded Warrants at a purchase price of \$0.946 per Pre-Funded Warrant, in a private placement to a select group of Purchasers pursuant to the Securities Purchase Agreement.
-The Private Placement resulted in gross proceeds to the Company of approximately \$30 million, before deducting placement agent commissions and other offering expenses.
+The Private Placement resulted in net proceeds to the Company of approximately \$27.5 million, after deducting placement agent commissions and other offering expenses.